fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rid-01.md

 For each "a=rid" line:

 1. The answerer MAY choose to modify specific 'rid-level' attribute value in the answer SDP.
-In such a case, the modified value MUST be lower (more constrained) than the ones specified in the offer.
+In such a case, the modified value MUST be more constrained than the ones specified in the offer.
+   The answer MUST NOT include any constraints that were not present in the offer.

 2. The answerer MUST NOT modify the 'rid-identifier' present in the offer.